SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 The above line of JS code **reads a number** from the first line on the console.

-If we try to assign a non-numeric value to this variable, for example `Hello`, we will receive `NaN` which is the acronym for **Not a number**.
+If we try to assign a non-numeric value to this variable, for example, `Hello`, we will receive `NaN` which is the acronym for **Not a number**.

 # Example: Calculating a Square Area
 This code demonstrates how we can calculate the area of a square by given length of its side: